 Substantially all of the materials and ingredients we purchase are presently available from several suppliers, although strikes, weather conditions, utility shortages, governmental control or regulations, national emergencies, quality, price or supply fluctuations or other events outside our control could adversely affect the supply of specific materials.
 A significant portion of our raw material purchases, including aluminum cans, plastic bottles, high fructose corn syrup, corrugated packaging and juice concentrates, are derived from commodities.
 Therefore, pricing and availability tend to fluctuate based upon worldwide commodity market conditions.
 Our ability to recover increased costs through higher pricing may be limited by the competitive environment in which we operate.
 In certain cases, we may elect to enter into multi-year agreements for the supply of these materials with one or more suppliers, the terms of which may include variable or fixed pricing, minimum purchase quantities and/or the requirement to purchase all supplies for specified locations.
 Additionally, we use derivative financial instruments to partially mitigate our exposure to changes in certain raw material costs.

 SEASONALITY

-The majority of our sales are seasonal with the highest volume typically realized during the summer months.
-We have sufficient production capacity to meet seasonal increases without maintaining significant quantities of inventory in anticipation of periods of peak demand.
+The majority of our sales are seasonal with the highest volume typically realized during the summer and warmer months.
 Additionally, our sales can be influenced by weather conditions.

 COMPETITION